katsu-tanaka/katsu-tanaka.github.io/en/about_e.md

 # CV
 - 2023/02 -- present
-  Project Assistant Professor, Department of Physics, Graduate School of Science, University of Tokyo (Prof. Satoru Nakatsuji's Group)
+  Project Assistant Professor, Department of Physics, Graduate School of Science, University of Tokyo (Group of Prof. Satoru Nakatsuji and Lecturer Akito Sakai)
 - 2022/04 -- 2023/01
   PD, Research Center for Advanced Science and Technology, University of Tokyo (Prof. Ryotaro Arita's Group)
 - 2021/04 -- 2022/03